Why Choose USF

 Students with TOEFL scores below 100, IELTS score below 7.0 or PTE score below 73 (estimated score) are required to take an ESL course at USF if admitted to the program.

 International students attending the San Francisco Campus must complete the

-Students attending the Los Angeles Area Campus must complete an ESL course comparable to the
+International students attending the Southern California Area Campus must complete an ESL course comparable to the